feature-engine/feature_engine/docs/quickstart/index.rst

 -----------------------------------------------

 Feature-engine's transformers can be assembled within a Scikit-learn pipeline.
-This way, we can store our feature engineering pipeline in one object and save it in one pickle (.pkl).
-Here is an example on how to do it:
+This way, we can store our entire feature engineering pipeline in one single object or pickle (.pkl).
+Here is an example of how to do it:

 .. code:: python